12 Pet-Friendly Hotels in Palm Springs, CA

 Your pet will enjoy the friendly atmosphere and large, beautiful gardens, perfect for dog walks in the hot midday sun.
 Dogs (under 40 pounds) are warmly welcomed for a $100 fee, per dog.
 They are only allowed to be in rooms with a patio, and that must be reserved in advance.
 You can't leave your dog unattended in the room, and you can't bring them to the pool, fitness center, or spa.

 This is a good place to stay for couples.
-Although they allow children, it's more of an adult experience in terms of entertainment and culture, as the hotel says.
-When you get hungry, the Purple Palm restaurant is one of the best (and most expensive) in town, with a seasonal, New American cuisine-based menu.
+The hotel is adults-only and recently underwent a multimillion dollar renovation after becoming a Steve Hermann Hotel.
+When you get hungry, the Purple Palm restaurant is one of the best (and most expensive) in town, with seasonal New American cuisine.

 Address: 572 North Indian Canyon Drive, Palm Springs, California